mashrekur/drought_awareness/README.md

 13_all_panels.py - This script has the codes for post-hoc analysis of the drought and drought awareness datasets and models.
 It also generates figure panels 4 to 8.

+14_additional_analysis.py - This script performs additional analysis supplemental to 12_all_panels.py

+15_rfr.py - This script performs the feature importance analysis

+16_pca.py - This script performs the PCA